mattgwagner/leadership-in-brief/slides.md

 - The best counseling sessions are two-way conversations, not lectures.
 They invite reflection, feedback, and shared ownership of growth.

 ---
+# My Initial Counseling Template

+I use an initial counseling template to set expectations with anyone who works for me—based on my experience, it covers what I believe is most important for success.
+This approach is useful not just in the Army, but for any manager or leader in the civilian world.
+It helps ensure everyone knows what matters, how to succeed, and how we'll work together.

+---
+# Duties & Responsibilities

+- "Do what you are told and be where you are supposed to be, when you are supposed to be there, with what you need to accomplish the mission, ready to perform."
+- Mission focus and reliability are non-negotiable.

+---
+# Communication

+- Be reachable and respond in a timely manner—your feedback and knowledge are essential to the team.
+- Communicate up and down the chain; keep your leader informed before issues escalate.
+- If personal issues arise, let me know so we can adjust as needed.

+---
+# Military Bearing & Professionalism

+- Know, understand, and enforce the standard—both Army regulations and local SOPs.
+- Be physically and mentally prepared; set the example in appearance and conduct.
+- "A man in authority who lets his subordinates get away with poor performance implies in doing so that they and their actions are of no significance..."

+---
+# Unit Esprit & Pride

+- Take pride in being an American Soldier and Guardsman.
+- Know the history and significance of our unit and mission.
+- Pride in our work and team is essential to success.

+---
+# Competence & Preparation

+- Leaders must be "jack of all trades"—know your MOS and what your Soldiers can do.
+- Prepare outside of drill weekends; never stop learning.
+- Employ your team based on their strengths and capabilities.

+---
+# Leadership Requirements Model

+- **Leads:** Be present and lead by example—"It is difficult if not impossible, to lead from the rear."
+- **Develops:** Develop other leaders; share lessons and nurture future team leaders.
+- **Achieves:** Mission comes first—results over excuses.
+Take care of Soldiers, but always accomplish the mission.

+---
+# Plan of Action & Leader Responsibilities

+- Counseling is ongoing: quarterly, before major events, and as needed for growth.
+- You are responsible for maintaining your support form and tracking your progress.
+- Leaders ensure training, equipment, and personnel are ready; document and share SOPs; know your people and help them grow.
+- "People don't quit companies.
+They leave managers."

+---
+# Be Proud, But Never Satisfied

+- Make yourself, the unit, and everyone around you better with your skills and passion.
+- Strive for continuous improvement—"BE PROUD, BUT NEVER SATISFIED."

+---
 # Army Values & Expectations

 - The seven Army Values are the bedrock for our service: Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage.